taratimmerman/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    I think it's the annonymous function, since its a function being called within a function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+    Dans name always stays the same but his roll changes.
 c.
 What is the lexical scope of `newRoll`?
+    Function Scope

 ### Task 2c - Exit Ticket